 The UWF campus is also served by the Escambia County Area Transit (ECAT) bus service Monday-Friday.
 Bus passes are available to students--2 passes per day for free by showing a valid student Nautilus Card.
 Bus passes are available in Auxiliary Services, Building 20W, and Parking Services, Building 91.
 Route 43 serves the UWF campus.
 UWF has 2 stops shown as stop number 5, WUWF (Radio Station) and School of Science and Engineering (Building 4).

 How does my student purchase a parking permit?

-Parking permits can be purchased in the Cashier’s Office in Building 20E or online by logging into MyUWF and search “Parking Permits."
-(There is no convenience fee when purchasing a parking permint online.)
+Parking permits must be purchased online by logging into MyUWF and search “Parking Permits."
+(Note: There is no convenience fee.)

 My student is graduating.
 How does he or she order announcements, cap/gown, etc.?